-Artificial fill was encountered in our field explorations to a maximum depth of 5 feet below existing ground surface.
-The artificial fill generally consists of brown to yellowish brown poorly graded sand and sand with silt.
-The artificial fill is characterized as dry to slightly moist and loose to medium dense.
+Artificial fill was encountered in our field explorations to a maximum depth of 31⁄2 feet below existing ground surface.
+The artificial fill generally consists of brown to dark brown silty sand and poorly graded sand with some fine to coarse gravel.
+The artificial fill is characterized as moist and very loose to medium dense.
 The fill is likely the result of past grading or construction activities at the site.
 Deeper fill may exist between excavations and in other portions of the site that were not directly explored.